-Sanford Clark and the True Story of the Wineville Murders By Anthony Flacco/Sterling Publishing
+Sanford Clark and the True Story of the Wineville Murders By Anthony Flacco with Jerry Clark

+Sterling Publishing

-And you wonder: How the hell did this guy go on to be a loving father and how they bury all that crap?
-That's a story in itself." -Clint Eastwood, Director of THE CHANGELING
+And you wonder: How the hell did this guy go on to be a loving father and how they'd bury all that crap?
+That's a story in itself."

+-Clint Eastwood, Director of THE CHANGELING